solo-io/supergloo/docs/content/reference/api/github.com.solo-io.gloo-mesh.api.networking.v1alpha2.traffic_policy.md

 <a name="networking.mesh.gloo.solo.io.TrafficPolicySpec.Policy.MTLS"></a>

 ### TrafficPolicySpec.Policy.MTLS
-Configure mTLS settings on traffic targets.
+Configure mTLS settings on destinations.
 If specified this overrides the global default defined in Settings.

 | Field | Type | Label | Description |